meloidae/gba-multiboot-test/README.md

 # gba-multiboot-test

-Test code for multibooting on GBA from raspberry pi
+Test code for multibooting GBA from raspberry pi

 took codes from Ken Kaarvik & akkera102